Tamaraalrashed/data-structures-and-algorithms/javascript/code-challenges/hashTable/readme.md

 # Hashtables
 A hash is the result of some algorithm taking an incoming string and converting it into a value that could be used for either security or some other purpose.
-In the case of a hashtable, it is used to determine the index of the array.
+In the case of a hash table, it is used to determine the index of the array.
-## Challenge
+## API
-* Implement a Hashtable Class with the following methods:

 1. add :
 - Arguments: key, value
 - Returns: nothing